alexpls/interview-questions/README.md

     - How does it relate to Javascript?
     - What kind of features does it offer that might make codebase management easier?

+- We work a lot with audio in our application, and we often need to figure out whether it's best to do certain processing on the server vs. in the browser.
+What are some good guidelines for choosing where processing should be done?

+### HTML/CSS

 - What are some new browser web APIs you're excited about using?
     - What about HTML5 elements you've used?
     - What's the point of semantic HTML?
     - Are there any alternatives to CSS?

-- We work a lot with audio in our application, and we often need to figure out whether it's best to do certain processing on the server vs. in the browser.
-What are some good guidelines for choosing where processing should be done?

----
+### Devops

 - What's devops?
     - How does a CI/CD system fit into devops?